 One tool that can help you begin to notice, build awareness around, and reconnect with your hunger and fullness cues is the hunger-fullness scale.

 The Hunger and Fullness Scale

 Hunger can be felt and experienced in a variety of ways.
 It is a subjective feeling and can differ from person to person.
 Contrary to popular belief, hunger is not only felt in the stomach.
 For some people, a growling stomach is one of the last signs of hunger they feel, which comes on only at the point at which they are completely ravenous (and ideally you are able to eat before it gets to that point!).

 Here are some ways in which you may sense hunger:

 - Head: Trouble concentrating, headache, dizzy, unable to focus, feeling light-headed

 - Mood: Irritable, on edge, cranky (the classic “hanger”), uninterested

 - Stomach: Growling or rumbling, slight pain (i.e., a hunger “pang”), empty feeling, a gnawing feeling

-One tool that you can use to practice getting in tune with your hunger cues is the hunger-fullness scale, which rates your level of hunger on a scale from 1 to 10.
+A hunger and fullness scale is a tool that allows you to tune into your body and rate your level of hunger and fullness on a scale from 1 to 10.

 How to Use the Hunger-Fullness Scale